Sukikui/PlayerCoordsAPI/README.md

 ## 🚀 Installation

 1. Install [Fabric Loader](https://fabricmc.net/use/) for Minecraft 1.21.4
-2. Download the latest `playercoordsapi-x.x.x.jar` from the [releases page](https://github.com/Sukikui/PlayerCoordsAPI/releases)
+2. Download the latest `playercoordsapi-x.x.x+mcx.x.x.jar` from the [releases page](https://github.com/Sukikui/PlayerCoordsAPI/releases)
 3. Place the jar in your `.minecraft/mods` folder
 4. Launch Minecraft with the Fabric profile